stovepipe/PyBer_Analysis/README.md

 ### Differences Among City Types

-    In reviewing the Pyber Summary dataframe below, one can see significant value ranges across every metric for the three city types.
+    In reviewing the Pyber Summary dataframe below, note the significant value ranges across every metric for the three city types.
 Total Rides and Total Drivers generally follow expected trends based off the city type.
 In other words, you would expect fewer rides and fewer drivers in a rural city when compared to an urban city.
 However, the Average Fare per Ride and Average Fare per Driver results share a much more interesting story.

 ![Pyber_Summary_df.png](https://github.com/stovepipe/PyBer_Analysis/blob/main/Analysis/Pyber_Summary_df.png)